geekiam/website/static/posts/how-to-create-a-new-github-repository-using-the-terminal.md

 After you have added whatever data you want to the README.md file simply save and exit the file using ctrl + x

-we can now add the files to our respository and commit them
+we can now add the files to our repository and commit them

 ```shell
 # add the files to the repository